Posted byon June 4, 2017.

 All talismans and weapons start at level 1 and can be upgraded to higher levels by feeding them other gear and distillates using the Empowerment window.

-Once an item has reached the maximum level (which is level 20 for the first rarity), you can fuse two max-level items of the same kind into an item of higher rarity.
-The level is reset to level 1, but with the increase in rarity it will still be more powerful.
-The rarities are as follows:
+Once an item has reached the maximum level (which is level 20 for the first quality), you can fuse two max-level items of the same kind into an item of higher quality.
+The level is reset to level 1, but with the increase in quality it will still be more powerful.
+Quality is analogous to Rarity to many.
+The Qualities are as follows:

-Glyphs and Signets are limited to a maximum level of 20 for all rarities.
+Glyphs and Signets are limited to a maximum level of 20 for all quality levels.

-The quality is represented by the number of pips at the bottom of the item icon, ranging from 1 pip to 3 pips.
-The quality determines a very slight variance in the power of an item.
-This variance increases proportionally with the level and rarity.
-The only way to change the quality of an item is to purchase an Anima Imbuer for 2,500 Aurum in the Fusion window.
+The potential of a piece of gear is represented by the number of pips at the bottom of the item icon, normally ranging from 1 pip to 3 pips.
+4 pips are available for Talismans and Glyphs through end-game content.
+The pips determine a very slight variance in the power of an item.
+For talismans and glyphs, this variance increases proportionally with the level and quality in the form of stats.
+Weapons of Mk I, II, or III vary solely by the power of their suffix in a static increase for every pip.
+The only way to change the number of pips of an item is to purchase an Anima Imbuer for 2,500 Aurum in the Fusion Window or Instant Purchase Window.

-Weapon qualities: Mk I, Mk II, Mk III
+Weapon Pip Rarities: Mk I, Mk II, Mk III

-To upgrade a gear item to a higher level, simply feed it other gear that you don't want to keep.
-Talismans can only be empowered with other talismans, and weapons can only be upgraded with other weapons.
+To upgrade a gear item to a higher level, simply feed it other gear that you don't want to keep!
+Talismans can only be empowered with other talismans, weapons can only be upgraded with other weapons, and the same holds true for other gear types, as well!

 Empowering a talisman or a weapon with an item of the same subtype will make it grant 2.5x as much XP.
 For instance, empowering a Hammer with a Blade may give 100 XP, while a Hammer will grant you 250 XP (those numbers are just examples).